Huegoxaga/notes/networking/security.md

   - These vulnerabilities are often shared (or sold) between black hat hackers
   - If they are discovered by a white hat hacker, they may by reported directly to the software vendor (sometimes for a reward), or posted publicly to draw attention and incite improvements

+## Stages of a Cyber Attack

+### Reconnaissance

+- There are two types of reconnaissance
+  - Passive Reconnaissance - Refers to information gathering methods that are unlikely to alert the target
+    - For example, if the target is a web server, a passive reconnaissance technique would be to simply connect to a website hosted by that web server as if you were using the website like anyone else
+  - Active Reconnaissance - Refers to gathering of information by interacting with the target more directly.
+This type of recon is more likely to be discovered
+    - Typically involves network scans, which may include pings, port scans, certain information gathering requests being sent to specific ports/services, and so on
+- Types of Information Gained from Recon
+  - Network Information – General information about the network as a whole, including, IP Addresses, Network Topology, Domain Names
+  - Host Information – Information about individual devices on the network, including, Operating System and Patches, Open Ports and Running Services, Usernames and Group Names
+  - Security Policy Information – Information about security software, physical security devices, and policies that are in place on the network and equipment, including, Firewalls and Intrusion Detection Systems, Password Policies
+  - Human Information – Information pertaining to the people that use the network.
+Useful for social engineering attacks, including, Names and Roles, Email Addresses, Telephone Numbers, Social Information

 ## Related Tools

 ### Penetration Testing Tools